widged/gb-elm-language/en/intro/02-module system.md

 (source: [elm-for-js](https://github.com/elm-guides/elm-for-js/blob/master/Modules,%20Exports,%20and%20Imports.md))

 ## Imports

+You can import from other modules to add useful functionality into your program.

 Many functions are in modules that must be imported, such as the _Html_ or _Dict_ modules.